CS2 Trade Reversal Guide: How to Undo Steam Trades with Trade Protection?

 Recently, we wrote about the New Steam Trade Protection Update – How It Affects the CS2 Skin Market?
 Valve has just introduced a new feature called Trade Protection, designed to make trading safer and give users more control over their items.
-In this article, we will explain how you can reverse a trade in CS2 using this new Steam feature.
+In this article, we will explain how you can reverse trades in CS2 using this new Steam feature.

 What is CS2 Trade Reversal?

-How to Reverse a CS2 Trade?
+How to Reverse CS2 Trades?

 You Cannot Undo a CS2 trade if:

-- More than 7 days have passed since the transaction.
-Trade Protection only covers the last 7 days.
+• More than 8 days have passed since the transaction.
+Trade Protection only covers the last 8 days.

-- The trade involves games or items outside CS2.
+• The trade involves games or items outside CS2.
 Currently, the feature works only for CS2 skins.

-- You already used the reversal option once.
+• You already used the reversal option once.
 Steam allows only one reversal at a time to prevent abuse.
 You will also be locked out of trading for 30 days.

 In these cases, the only way to resolve an issue is by contacting Steam Support, but they usually do not reverse completed trades.